Brand design that looks like you, not everyone.

 Generally speaking, with good communication, a logo design project can take as little as four weeks.

-I could, but it won’t do you a whole lot of good.
+• I could do that for you, but it won’t do you a whole lot of good.

 You might not notice it (and that’s a good thing btw), but typography and colour play a huge role in how your audience perceives you.